 </aside>

 <aside> 💼 My career started in IT on a biometric passport project, where I was in charge of customizing the operating system.
 I was surprised by how close it is to Bookbot – instead of photographing people, we take pictures of books, and fingerprint readers have been replaced by barcode scanners.
 In the startup for marketing attribution Roivenue, I had the opportunity to truly witness how having the right data assembled in the right way propels e-commerce businesses forward.
-Later, at Top4Sport, I experienced firsthand what it means to build a data warehouse and do BI for a company with over 100 e-shops in more than 40 countries.
+Later, at 11teamsports group, I experienced firsthand what it means to build a data warehouse and do BI for a company with over 100 e-shops in more than 40 countries.

 </aside>